Melanie-MR/DelilahRest/README.md

 *npm run dev*

 You have all set!
-Try the endpoints in your Postman collection.
+Try the endpoints in your Postman collection and have fun! :)
-Have fun!:)

 ## Documentation:
 The documentation is in *delilah-doc.yaml* file.
 I followed the OpenAPI Specification provided by [Swagger](https://swagger.io/specification/):